securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Expires {#expires}

-This field indicates the date/time after which the data contained in the "security.txt" file is considered stale and should not be used (as per {{stale}}).
+This field indicates the date and time after which the data contained in the "security.txt" file is considered stale and should not be used (as per {{stale}}).
 The value of this field follows the format defined in section 3.3 of {{!RFC5322}}.